gaurav2721/notification_service/README.md

 Other things implemented are
 1. Authentication via Api key
 2. Input Validation for notification and template apis
-3. Implemened logging with different levels
+3. Implemented logging with different levels

 Design Patterns implemented
 1. Publisher/Subscriber